Aileen Stanley: Later life

 Stanley was said to have invested heavily in the stock market and was one of the many who lost most of their life's savings in the Stock Market Crash of 1929.
 Around 1931 Stanley moved to London, where she made more records for His Master's Voice from 1934 through 1937, and once confided "strictly entre nous" that she unwittingly ended her own romance when she introduced Wallis Simpson to Edward, Prince of Wales, at the home of Thelma, Lady Furness.
 In her later years she worked as a singing teacher and vocal coach.

-She died in 1982 in Los Angeles, California, aged 89, and was buried (under the name Aileen Stanley Muggeridge) at Forest Lawn Memorial Park, Glendale.
+She died in March 24, 1982 in Los Angeles, California, three days after her 89th birthady, and was buried (under the name Aileen Stanley Muggeridge) at Forest Lawn Memorial Park, Glendale.